 If you are looking to make changes to an existing licence, notify us of your change of details or apply to be a designated premises supervisor, please see our licensing forms page.

-Ensure that you are complying with the regulations around the advertising of your application in a local newspaper and the placing of notices of the prescribed colour at the premises.
+Ensure that you are complying with the regulations around the advertising of your application in a local newspaper and the placing of notices of the prescribed colour at the premises (see link at note 1 above).
 Please note that your application will be delayed if this is not carried out.